Healthy Office Snacks: 50+ of our Favorite Recipes

-10. Homemade Hummus + Veggies by Minimalist Baker
+10. Healthy Homemade Hummus

 While you can certainly pick up a store-bought hummus, homemade hummus tastes SO yummy!
-If you have access to a refrigerator at your office, this is the perfect snack; it's packed with protein, healthy fats and fiber so you'll fill up, feel fueled and have energy to get through the day.
-You can serve it with your favorite cut up veggies or rice crackers if that works better for you.
+If you have access to a refrigerator at your office, this is the perfect snack; it's packed with protein, healthy fats and fiber so you'll fill up, feel fueled and have the energy to get through the day.
+You can serve it with your favorite cut-up veggies or rice crackers if that works better for you.
 One thing to be mindful of with hummus is portion control.
 It's easy to go overboard if you just have a container or large serving in front of you.
 I would recommend portioning it out in 1/4 cup servings; you'll be getting about 5g of protein and staying in the 100 – 150 calorie range.

-11. Homemade Trail Mix by Eating Bird Food
+11. Homemade Trail Mix

 There are endless combinations of what you can do with homemade trail mix (this Cajun Trail Mix is amazing!) and it really does make a great snack.
 Why?
 Because not only is it full of healthy fats, but the nuts are also packed with protein.
 So like many of these other snacks, trail mix will fill you up, give you lasting energy AND satiate your hunger so you won't be left craving other things between meals.
 Just like with hummus, portion control is important with trail mix.
 Since it's full of nuts and dried fruit, the calories and fat can add up quickly; I recommend that you keep them portioned out in 1/4 cup – 1/3 cup portions.
 That should be plenty to keep you full until your next meal!